Cloud DNS FAQ

 What is a domain name system (DNS)?

-The Domain Name System (DNS) is a system by which internet domain name-to-address and address-to-name resolutions are determined.
-All domains and their components, such as mail servers, utilize DNS to resolve to the appropriate locations.
-For example, DNS is used to turn ‘www.rackspace.com’ into the computer addressable IP address ‘126.96.36.199’.
+The Domain Name System (DNS) determines Internet domain name-to-address and address-to-name resolutions.
+All domains and their components, such as mail servers, use DNS to resolve to the appropriate locations.
+For example, DNS is used to turn ‘www.rackspace.com’ into the computer addressable IP address ‘18.104.22.168’.

-What types of customers/accounts can access Cloud DNS?
+What types of customers or accounts can access Cloud DNS?

 Where can I find the Cloud DNS API documentation?